stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ADC ($04), Y ; The opcode is $71.
 ```

-The particular syntax used with the operand indicates to the assembler which addressing mode is being used and so which one of the `ADC`{lang=asm6502}-related opcodes to output.
+The particular syntax you use for the operand tells the assembler which addressing mode is being used.
+This allows it to choose which one of the `ADC`{lang=asm6502}-related opcodes to output.

 The assembler outputs the opcode first and the operand second, if there is one.
 The operand is one or two bytes in size so every machine instruction is either one, two, or three bytes in size.

 The 6502 is little endian so any addresses in the program get encoded LSB first and MSB second.
-For example, if an operation has the address `$1234` as its operand then the assembler will encode that address as `$3412` (`$12` being the MSB and `$34` being the LSB).
+For example, if an operation has an operand of the address `$1234` then the assembler will encode that address as `$3412` (`$12` being the MSB and `$34` being the LSB).

 ### Labels

-A label is used to associate a name with a particular location in the program code.
-Any use of a label as an operand gets replaced at assembly time either by the address of the location that it is associated with or by the relative offset to it.
+You can use a label to associate a name with a particular location in the program code.
+The assembler replaces any uses of a label with either the program address that it is associated with or the relative offset to it.
 (The exact replacement value depends on the addressing mode used.)
-This makes the code more readable and avoids the use of hardcoded program addresses.
+Using labels makes the code more readable and avoids the use of hardcoded program addresses.

-Each label is declared using a colon, with the assigned identifier being case sensitive.
+You declare each label as a case-insensitive identifier followed by a colon.
 The following code declares the label `this_is_a_label`:

 ```asm6502
 this_is_a_label:
   LDA #$00
 ```

-This label can now be used as an operand.
-The following instruction results in program control jumping to wherever in the program the given label is declared:
+You can now use this label as an operand.
+The following instruction jumps the program to wherever you declared the given label:

 ```asm6502
 JMP this_is_a_label